Civilization: The Card Game: Card Types

-Building cards are drawn from the playdeck and reflects a building found in the computer game.
+Building cards are drawn from the deck and reflects a building found in the computer game.
 Each card has a purchase price that is paid in Hammers, and also an "effect" that happens once the building is purchased and placed on a plot of land.
 A Granary, for example, causes its plot to produce twice its base production of food.
 Other buildings, such as Libraries or Monasteries will grant the controller Culture points and/or reduce the cost of purchasing Technology cards.
 Buildings and Wonders are limited to one (total) per plot of land unless that plot has either 3 or more population or the player controls the Engineering technology.
 Buildings can be destroyed in combat by Swordsmen and Axemen.
 When destroyed, a building returns to its controller's hand and must be re-purchased to build it again.